Mamie Phipps Clark: The Northside Center for Child Development

 In February 1946, Mamie Phipps Clark founded the Northside Center for Child Development in the basement of the Paul Lawrence Dunbar apartments, where her family lived.
 It was funded by a loan of $946 from Mamie's father, Harold Phipps.
-First called the Northside Testing and Consultation Center, it became the Northside Center for Child Development in 1948.
-Northside was the first center to provide therapy for children in Harlem, as well as providing support to families who needed housing assistance.
+Originally named the Northside Testing and Consultation Center, the institution became the Northside Center for Child Development in 1948.
+It was the first facility in Harlem to offer therapeutic services specifically for children, while also assisting families who required housing support.
+Dr. Clark used the center as a foundation for developing her theory linking social welfare practices with psychological perspectives on child development.
+Through this work, she brought essential attention to the psychological needs of children of color and highlighted the social and psychological consequences of racism.

-The prevailing therapeutic approach at the time was psychoanalysis.
-However, the Clarks dismissed the effectiveness of psychoanalysis with the population served by the center.
-They felt the center had to provide what was identified as missing for their clients and preferred a more comprehensive holistic approach.
+During this period, psychoanalysis dominated therapeutic practice, but the Clarks rejected its effectiveness for the community served by the center.
+Believing that the children required services that Psychoanalysis could not provide, they adopted a more comprehensive, holistic model of care.
+After its first year of operation, Northside was offering psychiatric treatment to 64 children and remedial academic support to 45 others.
+By the following year, these numbers had more than doubled, and the center expanded its services to include psychological testing for 80 children (Lal, 2002).

-The center later expanded its services to include psychological consultations for behavior problems due to emotional disturbances, vocational guidance for adolescents, education in child training for Black parents, and various psychological testing.
-Today services include remedial reading and math tutoring, nutritional workshops, and parental training.
-Clark remained active as the director of Northside until her retirement in 1979.
+Over time, the center broadened its programs to include psychological consultations for behavioral issues stemming from emotional disturbances, vocational guidance for adolescents, parenting education for Black families, and a range of psychological assessments.
+Its mission grew to address not only psychological difficulties but also the moral challenges faced by people of color face.
+Today, Northside provides multicultural psychological services, tutoring in reading and math, nutritional workshops, and parental training within the Harlem community.
+Clark remained actively involved as director of the center until her retirement in 1979.

 Harlem Youth Opportunities Unlimited project (HARYOU)

 She continued to collaborate with her husband on numerous projects, including the Harlem Youth Opportunities Unlimited project (HARYOU), to provide education and employment opportunities for the youth in Harlem.
 It was established in 1962 with the help of Kenneth Clark and other community leaders.
 HARYOU provided corrective/remedial education for impoverished youth who were falling behind in school, provided job opportunities for Black youth, and taught residents how to work with government agencies to obtain funds and services.
-Kenneth Clark proposed busing to integrate schools, but protests from parents on both sides prevented fruition.
-HARYOU later merged with Associated Community Teams as part of Lyndon B. Johnson's War on Poverty initiative.
-It was renamed HARYOU-ACT.
-The Clark's involvement with the agency was short-lived due to political conflicts.
-Kenneth Clark published conclusions from work with HARYOU in a book called Dark Ghetto (1965).
+Kenneth Clark proposed busing to integrate schools, but protests from parents on both sides prevented this.